 Air cleaners alone are not effective in the complete removal of air pollutants.
 Try to eliminate the source of the pollutant and/or introduce clean, outside air to the space.
 Portable air cleaners are not whole house air cleaners.
 They can be used effectively in individual rooms, such as bedrooms or playrooms.
 For example, air purifiers can be effective to reduce exposure to cat or dog allergens in a bedroom or other specific area of a home.
 Air purifiers can also be effective in reducing unavoidable odors.
 Air cleaners are not generally recommended for dust mite reduction, as the breeze generated stirs up more mite allergen than it removes.
 It is important to follow the manufacturers’ instructions and guidelines for use.
 Portable air cleaners which use filtration as the method of extracting pollutants from the air may use High Efficiency Particulate Air (HEPA) filters.
 These filters have a greater effectiveness over other types of flat or pleated filters.

 Electronic Air Cleaners and Ion Generators may emit ozone into the indoor environment.
 This type of product is not recommended.
 Ozone can be harmful to health.
 When inhaled, ozone can damage the lungs.
 Low amounts of ozone can cause shortness of breath, throat irritation, coughing, and chest pain.
-It may also worsen asthma and other respiratory diseases and weaken the bodies ability to fight respiratory infections.
+It may also worsen asthma and other respiratory diseases and weaken the body’s ability to fight respiratory infections.
 The EPA has accumulated information about air cleaners that produce ozone and their effect on health.
-For more information about ozone generators, visit: Ozone Generators That Are Sold As Air Cleaners: An Assessment of Effectiveness and Health Consequences.
+For more information about ionizers and ozone generators, visit: https://www.epa.gov/indoor-air-quality-iaq/what-are-ionizers-and-other-ozone-generating-air-cleaners.

 Property owners considering purchasing a portable air cleaner should carefully research the product being considered.
-The U.S. EPA web site has compiled information in an easy to read publication that can be found on-line.
+The U.S. EPA has compiled information about air cleaning devices in an easy-to-read format that can be found on-line. https://www.epa.gov/indoor-air-quality-iaq/air-cleaners-and-air-filters-home.
 It is useful in determining what product will safely accomplish the desired air cleaning task.
 Not all products are the same and there are risks and benefits of each.
 As always, follow all of the manufacturer’s recommendations for safe use and operations of the product.